jeptechnology/secil/README.md

 ## Running the examples

-We have two example applications that will talk to each other locally on the Linux system.
+We have two example applications that will talk to each other locally on any Linux OS that has socat installed.
+Each example will check for the existence of psuedo TTYs at `/tmp/ttySE` and `tmp/ttyEME` and if they do not exist will use the `socat` command to create them.

+NOTE: This means they can be launched in any order - but we recommend delaying for a couple of seconds before launching the second binary.

-They will attempt to create two psuedo TTYs via the `socat` command (this is done by whichever first launches) Each one will connect to either end of these TTYs and use them as if they are a UART.
+Each example will connect to one end of these TTYs and use them as if they are a UART connection between them.

 You should open two terminals, go to the build folder and launch both of these applications: